0022081/13DIT-Electronics/README.md

 5) Wireless LoRa system should automatically connect to reciever module if within range, 1-2km (without major obstruction like buildings or trees.)

 Step: Connecting to arduino via USB-C Cable.
 6) Insert USB-C cable through open port on the top of the system.
 Configure puTTY the same as for the reciever LoRa module and open.
-Turn on arduino system.
+Turn on arduino system via switch.